delphi1004/portfolio_v2/README.md

 <br />
 <br />

-### Working hours of the first half of the project ( https://github.com/delphi1004/fullstack2020-project ).
+### Repository for the first half of the project ( https://github.com/delphi1004/fullstack2020-project ).
 <br />

 | day | hours | details  |